-If you currently ‘CE’ mark your product under existing EU rules, you will be required to continue to do so post Brexit as existing EU requirements will continue to apply in Ireland.
+If you currently ‘CE’ mark your product under existing EU rules, you will be required to continue to do so post-Brexit as existing EU requirements will still apply in Ireland.

 The EU Commission has advised that all EU product suppliers who currently rely on a UK Notified Body for certification of conformity to support their product declaration for ‘CE’ marking purposes, need to obtain an alternative EU Notified Body in preparation for Brexit.

 If your business currently relies on a UK Notified Body, you need to either:

 - Transfer your files from UK NB to an EU 27 Notified Body

 - Get a new certificate by an EU27 Notified Body

 You should find out whether your UK Notified Body has established itself in an EU27 member state as some UK Notified Bodies have relocated to the EU 27.
 If they have not established themselves in an EU member state, please consult the EU Commission NANDO website to find an alternative Notified Body.
 The EU NANDO website is a database of all designated bodies which can carry out conformity assessment under EU product legislation.
 You can find the Commission’s NANDO website at http://ec.europa.eu/growth/tools-databases/nando

 The UK has indicated that in the case of a 'disorderedly Brexit' when the UK leaves the EU, all UK Notified Bodies will become UK Approved Bodies’.
 It also intends to bring in a UK equivalent to ‘CE’ marking called 'UKCA' marking which will be required instead of 'CE' marking to access the UK market.